What To Take For Hiking? Just Your Sense of Adventure (and These Essentials)!

 EASY ACCESS

-What supplies for hiking do you need?
+If you don’t know what to take for hiking, don’t fret!
 Think through how often you’ll need to access that hiking gear during the day.
-What to take on a hike “just in case” vs hiking gear essentials?
+What to take for hiking “just in case” vs hiking gear essentials?
 For us, chapstick and gummies stay in hip pockets, cell phones on the sides and trekking poles looped on the outside of the daypack.

 Extra supplies for hiking such as layers, snacks and water should be placed in bottom of your daypack.